-List of Contributors xi
+List of Contributors

-Hameed Chughtai is an ethnographer and Senior Lecturer (Associate Professor) at Lancaster University, UK.
+Hameed Chughtai is an ethnographer and Senior Lecturer (Associate Professor) Lancaster University, UK.
 His research lies at the intersection of information systems and critical social theory and ethnographically explores the everyday practices of digital work, body, gender, place and power.
 His current research interests include decolonial approaches to research and studying the ways in which marginalized populations such as Indigenous Peoples engage with, adapt and use information technologies in their practices.
-His research has appeared in journals such as the European Journal of Information Systems, Journal of Contemporary Ethnography, Information Systems Journal, Computers in Human Behavior and Communications ofthe Association for Information Systems, and in various conference proceedings.
-He currently as a guest associate editor serves Information Systems Journal's special issue on Sustainable Visitor Economy and as Secretary of the International Federation of Information Processing (IFIP) Working Group 9.5 'Our Digital Lives'.
+His research has appeared in journals such as the European Journal of Information Systems, Journal of Contemporary Ethnography, Information Computers in Human Systems Journal, Behavior and Communications Association for Information Systems, and in various conference proceedings.
+He currently serves as a guest associate editor of Information Systems Journal's special issue on Sustainable Visitor Economy and as Secretary of the International Federation of Information Processing (IFIP) Working Group 9.5 'Our Digital Lives'.